tempus-dynamics/tempus-dynamics.github.io/synapse/batch-requests/download-batch.md

 You can download your batch history following these steps.

-Log into the [Synapse Admin Portal](https://synapse.tempusresearch.com/recontacting/projects) and select your project
+Log into the <a href="https://synapse.tempusresearch.com/recontacting/projects" target="_blank">Synapse Admin Portal</a> and select your project

 Select the Batches from the Authorizers drop down